abaisero/baise.ro/app/pages/teaching.md

 ### University of Stuttgart

-I have worked as TA for the following courses:

  * `WS 2016` [Mathematics for Intelligent Systems][maths16]
  * `SS 2016` [Machine Learning][ml16]
  * `WS 2015` [Seminar in Machine Learning][hsml15]